 Vet or psychologist.
 And a pro-puzzler.
 I wanted to help all animals, because they cannot speak for themselves and their needs.
 And I wanted to be a psychologist, because I felt that communication and feelings are not easy to frame, but should follow at least some rules.

 About nine years ago the term „UX Design“ didn’t even exist, at that time you were a concepter and most of us did not design plattforms or software.
 I started within communication design partly in print.
 And I quickly realized, that there is a thin line between „advertising and marketing“ and design as a strategy (Corporate Design, Design Strategy, Art Direction and so on).
 Turns out, that only Visual Graphic Design was not enough for me: I was driven by frameworks, processes and communication internal and external.

-I felt, the meta-level could be abetter fit for me: I wanted to meet client needs, I wanted to know, if our output generate value and how we could measure that.
+I felt, the meta-level could be a better fit for me: I wanted to meet client needs, I wanted to know, if our output generate value and how we could measure that.
 I was driven by Design as a Service, Design as part of Communication and how to shape processes leaner.
-Digitalisation was also an enabler: since the term „UX Design“ was born about 5 years ago, I am working as hybrid UX Designer in digital product development.
-But sometimes I also write, debrief, work as a Collaboration Designer between teams and client, shape digital visions, ideate, test and learn from users.
+Digitalisation was also an enabler: since the term „UX Design“ was born about 5 years ago, I am working as hybrid UX Designer in digital product developments.
+But sometimes I also write, debrief, work as a Collaboration Designer between teams and clients, shape digital visions, ideate, test and learn from users.
 And finally I am allowed to ask questions. 🙂

 Your most hated buzzword…

 Actually it’s the phrase „Great momentum“!
 Yes – A pitch win, contract sign or a project completion is a moment to hold on for a second and celebrate the hard work, but that should come from the team and not by one team-/work-external leadership person.